Stephn-R/spring-boot-starter-war/README.md

 3. Run the command `gradle appStartWar`
 4. Enjoy!

+## Important Tips

+I have included several automation tools to help with building the project and managing changes.
+As such, below are some of the tools that come attached with Gradle:

+1. Additional Build Automation with Gulp
+	a.
+Various Gulp Tasks like linting, documentation generators, and more
+2. Project management via separate config files for Gulp and Gradle

 ## Reporting Issues <a name="reporting-issues"/>

 Having trouble with the Spring-Boot-Starter-WAR project?
 We'd like to help!
 Please navigate to the [Contributing.md](https://github.com/Stephn-R/spring-boot-starter-war/blob/master/CONTRIBUTING.md) for instructions on how to submit an issue/PR